-RANDEE KAISER Director, Division of Offender Rehabilitative Services
+MARIANN ATWELL,Psy.D.
+Acting Director, Division of Offender Rehabilitative Services

-JON WARREN Assistant Division Director Education Services, Division of Offender Rehabilitative Services Unit also coordinates, implements and monitors special events and programs involving the department, other state agencies and community partners.
-General Services General Services is responsible for the purchasing, storage and distribution of commodity food items to the department's institutions statewide from two regional warehouses.
+TONY SPILLERS Assistant Division Director Education Services, Division of Offender Rehabilitative Services statewide from two regional warehouses.
 This section also oversees the operations of institutional food service including regional cook-chill facilities, major new construction and maintenance projects within the department, and management of the statewide departmental vehicle fleet.
-The General Services Unit also oversees the central office business office and warehouse functions.
-Division of Offender Rehabilitative Services The Division of Offender Rehabilitative Services is responsible for developing and delivering interventions and services necessary for offenders to correct their criminal behavior at each point in the department's supervision continuum.
+The General Services Unit also oversees the central business office and warehouse functions.
+Division of Offender Rehabilitative Services The Division of Offender Rehabilitative Services is responsible for developing and delivering interventions and services necessary for offenders to correct their criminal behavior at each point in the department's supervision continuum and prepare for successful reintegration into the community upon release.
 These services and interventions include: academic and vocational education, medical services, mental health, Missouri Sexual Offender Program, Missouri Vocational Enterprises and Substance Abuse Services.
 These program services allow corrections professionals throughout the department to fully utilize the supervision continuum to better resolve offender issues such as literacy, sobriety and employability.
 Without remediation these factors would impede their return to the community as law abiding and productive citizens.
 The public's safety is best served by creating increased offender accountability.
 Adult Basic Education A basic education is an integral part of the rehabilitative process.
-In order to prepare inmates for successful reintegration to society and to reduce recidivism, offenders without a high school diploma or equivalent (General Educational Diploma Certificate [GED]) are required by statute to participate in Adult Basic Education classes.
+In order to prepare inmates for successful reintegration to society and to reduce recidivism, offenders without a high school diploma or equivalent (General Educational Development [GED]) are required by statute to participate in Adult Basic Education classes.
 The mandatory academic educational program provides offenders an opportunity to obtain the GED certificate and make positive and measurable progress in academic education.
 It also provides a correctional environment in which inmates are constructive while confined and productive when released.
 The individually prescribed curriculum utilizes both computer programs and text based materials.
 Classes range from basic literacy and English as a second language through post-secondary education.
 The academic education section offers the following programs for the offenders to prepare themselves for release: Assessment: Staff at intake centers screen and properly diagnose all offenders prior to school assignments.
 Adult Education: Classes that assist the offender in working toward the GED certificate.